 The tip of the carbon brush is charred but note the arcing damage to the brass holder which has been caused by excessive sparking and flashing inside the motor.

 If the tip of the carbon brush is damaged to the extent that there is a chunk broken off, (not shown here) then there is a good chance that a raised commutator bar on the armature has caused the fault.
-This would require a new armature (or sadly more likely these days a complete new motor).
+This would require a new motor.
+A raised or loose comm bar can be felt by placing a finger on the copper segments and slowly turning the armature.

 If the washing machine has also fused, then this is evidence of electrical shorting inside the motor which you need an insulation test meter and electrical knowledge to diagnose and repair.